Object initialization shorthand notations in JavaScript

 }

-Will you be using any of these?
-Do let us know in the comments below!
+Will you use any of these?
+Let us know in the comments below!